xtonyjiang/testify/README.md

 The `mock` package provides a mechanism for easily writing mock objects that can be used in place of real objects when writing test code.

-An example test function that tests a piece of code that relies on an external object `testObj`, can setup expectations (testify) and assert that they indeed happened:
+An example test function that tests a piece of code that relies on an external object `testObj` can setup expectations (testify) and assert that they indeed happened:

 ```go
 package yours